-Collect photos from Facebook (and ask the less-than-tech-savvy to send some in), then have them bound in a beautiful book and make copies for everyone.
+Collect photos from Facebook—and ask the less tech savvy members of the bunch to snail mail you some—then have them bound in a beautiful book and make copies for everyone.

 9. Print tote bags embossed with your family tree.

 A decidedly useful, interesting and non-hideous freebie.